sui-foundation/sips/sips/sip-12.md

 only use parameters used in the reference implementation and the way it is used in zklogin.
 This ensures that only secure choice parameters may be used.

-If the only motivation for introducing the Poseidon hash function in SUI move is to support on-chain verification of zklogin signatures, implementing Poseidon with the same parameters as used there would be sufficient.
+If the only motivation for introducing the Poseidon hash function in Sui Move is to support on-chain verification of zklogin signatures, implementing Poseidon with the same parameters as used there would be sufficient.
 However, builders have expressed interest in using the Poseidon hash function for other purposes, and probably also using other proof systems.
-The above design provides a compromise between convenience and interoperability with any zero-knowledge system, a builder could be interested in using with SUI.
+The above design provides a compromise between convenience and interoperability with any zero-knowledge system, a builder could be interested in using with Sui.

 The size of the input must be limited because the Poseidon hash functions is rather slow: Hashing 16 elements takes about 0.6ms on a laptop, and the runtime is quadratic in the number of inputs.
 This is